zestor/prolog-code-interpreter/README.md

 ### CentOS/RedHat:
 ```
-sudo yum install swi-prolog (If not available via yum/dnf, refer to your distro’s repository or build from source.)
+sudo yum install swi-prolog
 ```
+Note: If not available via yum/dnf, refer to your distro’s repository or build from source.

 ### Windows: